John-Brandon/PBR-Tier-System/README.md

   * Plot output.

 Instructions for installing R  <a href="https://cran.r-project.org/" target="_blank">are available here.</a>

-The operating model can mimick the dynamics of either a single stock, or two stocks of the same species which overlap spatially.
-A draft mathematical description of the full operating model <a href="https://www.dropbox.com/sh/qga2x5sq2h41vfp/AADlfFXYeO9MjfjrRor4-Z1Ca?dl=0" target="_blank">is available here</a>

-This code allows for a tier system approach to management strategy evaluation.
-The PBR formula as evaluated by Wade (1998) makes use of only the most recent estimate of abundance, irrespective of its precision and the number of estimates available.
-A tier system would assign species or stocks to different tiers based on the availability and quality of data.
-Ultimately, a tier system approach would serve to optimize available information for each stock.

 The Fortran and R code files are located in the `PBR Netbeans` folder. <a href="https://github.com/John-Brandon/PBR-Tier-System/tree/master/PBR%20Netbeans" target="_blank">The README.md file in that folder</a> contains an overview description of each code file and notes on running the R controller script.